jaredwray/ecto/README.md

 -----

 ## Features
-* Zero Config by default.
+* Zero Config by default but all properties exposed for flexibility.
+Check out our easy [API](#api)
 * Async `render` and `renderFromFile` functions for ES6 and Typescript.
-* Render via Template File with Automatic Engine Selection.
+* [Render via Template File](#render-from-file) with Automatic Engine Selection.
 No more selecting which engine to use as it does it for you based on file extension.
-* Only the Top Template Engines: EJS, Markdown, Pug, Nunjucks, Mustache, Liquid, and Handlebars
+* [Only the Top Template Engines](#only-the-top-template-engines-and-their-extensions): EJS, Markdown, Pug, Nunjucks, Mustache, Liquid, and Handlebars
 * Maintained with Monthly Updates!

 -----

-## Getting Started -- It's that Easy!
+## Getting Started

 Step 1: Add Ecto to your Project
 ```